Commute collaterals | Books on the Delhi Metro

 I realised that my struggle to keep up with my reading wasn't just mine, and so I decided that to help as many people as I could with commute-reading.
 Inspired by Books on the Subway, I started Books on the Delhi Metro in year 2017, and since then there has been no looking back.
 My sole intention was to help book lovers overcome the challenges they faced in not being able to read.
 My own challenge: no time and not (much) money.
 Books aren’t very cheap after all.

 When we’d just started, we were very careful about book drops.
 We were hiding books at different stations every day.
 A night before the book drop, we would post a hint about the book and tinker with people’s imagination as to where the book will be dropped.
 It was fascinating to see how much interest people took in the books that we chose to drop.

-“Can I pick this book,” Richa asked, still trying to catch her breath.
+“Can I pick this book up,” Richa asked, still trying to catch her breath.

-I chatted with her for a while and got to know that she is a student.
-She told me she travelled in the opposite direction to her usual route just to be able to catch this book.
+“Yes, absolutely,” I said, as I chatted her up for a while to get to know what made her chase after the books.
+She told me she was a student, and on this day, she'd travelled in the opposite direction to her usual route just to be able to catch this book.

 I was surprised.

 “Yes,” she said.
-“I do that.
-I follow you guys earnestly, because you guys are the only way I get to read books.”
+“I follow you guys earnestly, because you're the only way I get to read books.”